james-ols/hugo/site/content/_index.md

     We have been working as Digital Heritage Consultants since 1998.
 We've worked with small local volunteer museums, County Councils and UK Government departments.

+    We are data specialists : building XML and XSLT based pipelines from Collection Management Systems, integrating with GIS systems for historic maps.
+We provide digital heritage consultancy and support archive and museum consultants throughout the UK.
 ---